Actively Recruiting

 • Age between 1 and 21 years

-• Lansky or Karnofsky score of 60% or higher
+• Lansky or Karnofsky performance score of 60% or higher

 • Life expectancy of at least 16 weeks

-• Barcelona Clinic Liver Cancer Stage A, B, or C (for hepatocellular carcinoma patients only)
+• For hepatocellular carcinoma patients: Barcelona Clinic Liver Cancer Stage A, B or C

-• Child-Pugh-Turcotte score less than 7 (for hepatocellular carcinoma patients only)
+• For hepatocellular carcinoma patients: Child-Pugh-Turcotte score less than 7

-• Signed informed consent from patient or guardian
+• Signed informed consent by patient or guardian

-• Adequate organ function including creatinine clearance of 60 ml/min or higher, total bilirubin less than 3 times the upper limit of normal for age, INR 1.7 or less (hepatocellular carcinoma only), neutrophil count over 750/µl, platelet count over 75,000/µl, hemoglobin 8.0 g/dl or higher, and pulse oximetry 92% or higher on room air
+• Adequate organ function including creatinine clearance of at least 60 ml/min, bilirubin less than 3 times upper limit of normal, INR of 1.7 or less (for hepatocellular carcinoma), neutrophil count above 750/µl, platelet count above 75,000/µl, hemoglobin at least 8.0 g/dl, and pulse oximetry of 92% or higher on room air

-• Sexually active patients willing to use effective birth control for 6 months after infusion
+• Sexually active patients agree to use effective birth control for 6 months after infusion

 Not Eligible